-What to Wear to Court 2026: Courthouse Attire Guide
+What to Wear to Court 2026: Ultimate Courthouse Attire Guide

 Walking into a courtroom can be intimidating, but choosing the right outfit shouldn't add to your stress.
 What you wear to court matters more than you might think—it influences how judges, attorneys, and juries perceive you, and can even impact case outcomes.
 According to a 2024 study by the American Bar Association, appropriate courtroom attire correlates with more favorable impressions in 73% of legal proceedings.